BrianSeong99/Agglayer_UnifiedBridge/README.md

 ### Tools

 - **Claimer**: Anyone who wants to help finish the bridging process can become the claimer.
 Claim Service can be deployed by dapps, chains, or anyone.
-There's also [auto claiming script](https://github.com/0xPolygon/auto-claim-service) available, which automates the claim process on the destination chain.
+There's also an [auto claiming script](https://github.com/0xPolygon/auto-claim-service) available, which automates the claim process on the destination chain.
-- **[Lxly.js](https://github.com/0xpolygon/lxly.js?tab=readme-ov-file)**: LxLy.js is javascript library which has all the prebuilt functions for interacting with the lxly bridge contracts.
+- **[Lxly.js](https://github.com/0xpolygon/lxly.js?tab=readme-ov-file)**: LxLy.js is a javascript library which has all the prebuilt functions for interacting with the lxly bridge contracts.
 It does most of the heavy lifting, like type conversion, formatting, error handling etc. It makes it very easy for a developer to invoke the bridge, claim and many other functions required for bridging.

 ![Unified Bridge](./pics/UnifiedBridgeDiagram.png)